Understanding Light

 ISO-100, f/14, 8 seconds

 One particular moment stands out to me.
 I was photographing Worthing Pier at sunset, and the sky was completely overcast.
 It felt flat and uninspiring, and I’d resigned myself to packing up.
-But then, I noticed a sliver of a gap between the clouds and the horizon.
-Something told me to wait it out.
-What followed was one of the most vibrant sunsets I’ve ever seen—fiery oranges and deep reds lighting up the sky.
-Moments like these remind me that patience often pays off.
+In fact, I had already started to put my camera in my bag when I noticed a sliver of a gap between the clouds and the horizon.
+Once upon a time I would have still written this off and headed home, but on that day something told me to wait it out.
+What followed was one of the most vibrant sunsets I’ve ever seen, and you can see that from the 2 photos.
+Fiery oranges and deep reds lit up the sky as far and as wide as you could see.
+It was a bit of a double edged lesson that sometimes you need to listen to your gut, and that patience often pays off.

 This was one of the most vibrant sunsets I’ve ever seen.